Scattering-matrix approach for a quantitative evaluation of the topological protection in valley photonic crystals: Numerical approach

 The bands surrounding this bandgap present a non trivial local topology as expected from the valley Hall effect.
-This can be readily seen by computing the Berry curvature of the bands using a planewave expansion method \cite{blanco_de_paz_tutorial_2020} (see details in section 1 of the supplementary informations file).
+This can be readily seen by computing the Berry curvature of those bands using a planewave expansion method \cite{blanco_de_paz_tutorial_2020} (see details in section 1 of the supplementary informations file).
 Figure \ref{fig:disp2d}(c) shows the calculated Berry curvature for the lowest band (lower right corner of the figure) and for the ensemble of bands 2 and 3 (upper right corner), which are touching.
 In both cases, the Berry curvature is concentrated at the $K$ and $K'$ points.
 For a given band, it has opposite sign at the $K$ and $K'$, as expected for a time reversal symmetric system, and at a given $K/K'$ point, each set of bands presents Berry curvatures of opposite sign.
 This configuration of opposite signs at opposite $K/K'$ points and different bands is at the origin of the interface topological modes when two mirror symmetric photonic crystals are pasted together.
 This is confirmed by the non-zero values of valley Chern numbers, calculated by integrating the Berry curvature around the $K$ and $K'$ points: we obtain $\mp 0.090$ for the first band and $\pm 0.076$ for the second and third bands.
+The computed Chern numbers are low compared to the usually expected values of $\pm1/2$.
+Actually, as mentioned by several authors\cite{he_silicon--insulator_2019,wong_gapless_2020}, the Chern number is a half integer in the limit of weak perturbations, which corresponds here to small dissymmetries of the holes radii.
+In order to open an appreciable band-gap, $r_1$ must be significantly different of $r_2$, which leads to an overlap of the Berry curvatures with opposite signs in each half of the 1BZ, finally resulting in lower Chern numbers\cite{he_silicon--insulator_2019}.